microsoft/PowerToys/tools/project_template/README.md

 The PowerToy can receive the new values by overriding the [PowerToy's Interface `set_config` method](/src/modules/interface/README.md#set_config), parsing the serialized [`PowerToysSettings::PowerToyValues`](/src/common/settings_object.h) object and applying the new settings.

-Here's an example from [the example PowerToy implementation](/src/modules/example_powertoy/dllmain.cpp):
+Here's an example settings implementation:
 ```cpp
   // Return JSON with the configuration options.
   virtual bool get_config(wchar_t* buffer, int* buffer_size) override {